cliffclick/aa/README.md

 * not really actors but spawn/fork worker threads, run until they 'join' with parent.
 * Transactions-for-shared-memory-always (Closure style)

-* Monads?  i/o, side-effect monads.
+types and name spaces and nulls:

 * Null-ptr distinguished; null/notnull types (e.g. Kotlin)
-* OOP namespaces (distinguished "this"; classes; single-inheritence vs interfaces)
+* OOP namespaces (distinguished "this"; classes; single-inheritance vs interfaces)
 * Duck-typing?
 Interfaces.
 Single inheritance (or none; composition also works).
 * physical-unit-types, esp for arrays; e.g. "fueltank_size:gallon", and "speed:mile/hour", with auto-conversions
 * Modules: independent shipping of code.
 * Elm-style union types

-* No exceptions?!!?
-Same as Elm: allow tagged union returns with an error return vs a non-error return.
-Force user to handle errors up&down the stack.

-* embed 'fact' in string: "milage=%(dist/gals) mph".
-The expression (dist/gals) is a standard paren-wrapped 'fact' from the grammer.
+performance types:

 * performance types: "no autoboxing, no big-int, no dynamic dispatch, no serial loops?"
 * also: No GC allocations (only ref-counting & rust-style lifetime management).
 * Runs in "O(1) time"?
 Runs in "O(N) time"?
 * associated affine-value types: "this int is equal to that int, plus or minus a constant".

 >     `fun copyInt2Dbl( src:[]int32, dst:[src.len+0]d64 )...`
 >